odenpetersen/Haug-cpp/README.md

 Please read the book for explanations of the formulas themselves and their parameters.

+This project mostly attempts to conform to [Google's C++ Style Guide](https://students.cs.byu.edu/~cs235ta/references/Cpp%20Style/Google%20Cpp%20Style%20Guide.pdf), but this is not guaranteed.
+Variables are often renamed (i.e. differently to the book) for clarity.

 ## Contents
 ### 1. Black-Scholes-Merton (WIP)
 #### 1.1.
 Black-Scholes-Merton (WIP)